-Completion of High School Graduation Requirements
+Completion of High School Graduation Requirements - Class of 2012

 Students in California public schools must pass both the English/language arts and Mathematics sections of the California High School Exit Exam (CAHSEE) to receive a high school diploma.
-For students who began the 2009-10 school year in the twelfth grade, the table displays the percent who met all state and local graduation requirements for grade 12 completion, including having passed both portions of the CAHSEE or received a local waiver or state exemption.
+For students who began the 2011-12 school year in the twelfth grade, the table displays the percent who met all state and local graduation requirements for grade 12 completion, including having passed both portions of the CAHSEE or received a local waiver or state exemption.